Neruoy/Notes_of_Deep_Learning_Specialization_Coursera/Notes/Note of Deep Learning (Coursera).md

 ##### Style matrix (Gram matrix)

-* The style matrix is also called a "Gram matrix."
+* The style matrix is also called a "Gram matrix" .
 * In linear algebra, the Gram matrix G of a set of vectors $(v_{1},\dots ,v_{n})$ is the matrix of dot products, whose entries are ${\displaystyle G_{ij} = v_{i}^T v_{j} = np.dot(v_{i}, v_{j})  }$.
 * In other words, $G_{ij}$ compares how similar $v_i$ is to $v_j$: If they are highly similar, you would expect them to have a large dot product, and thus for $G_{ij}$ to be large.